cambiegroup/flowchem/docs/contribute.md

 ```

 Then from the docs folder run `make html` to generate html files in the _build subdirectory.

-## Repository structure
-The repository is structured as follows:
-* `docs` - documentation
-* `examples` - example of use
-* `src` - source code
-* `tests` - test files (pytest)
-We follow the "src-layout", read [this article](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#src-layout) for more details.

-Moreover, the source code in the `flowchem` packages is organized in:
-* `components` - the abstract components representing specific device capabilities (e.g. pumping).
-* `devices` - containing the code to control the different devices, sorted by manufacturer
-* `server` - the modules related to configuration parsing and API server initialization.
-* `utils` - various helper functions

 ```{toctree}
 :maxdepth: 2